NFL All-Time, All-Pro Team- *Offense*

 While undersized for an offensive lineman, at 6’4”, 249 lbs, Gregg made himself into one of the greatest Offensive Tackle’s of all-time by out-thinking, out-preparing, out-positioning, and simply out-playing every Defensive Linemen which he lined up against.
 While playing for 7 NFL championship teams during his 15 year career from 1956-1971, Gregg was named to the 1st Team, All-NFL Team 8 straight seasons, and was one of the cornerstones of the dominant Green Bay Packers’ dynasty in the 1960’s.
 Just how good was he?
 None other than the legendary VINCE LOMBARDI (in his book, "Run to Daylight") stated: "Forrest Gregg is the finest player I ever coached!"

-*If Forrest Gregg is in Vince Lombardi’s Top 1 of all-time, he certainly qualifies for my NFL’s All-Time, All-Pro Team.
+*If Forrest Gregg is in Vince Lombardi’s Top 1 of all-time, he certainly qualifies for my All-Time, All-NFL Team.

 Offensive Guard